prashantyadav12/PRODIGY_ML_01/README.md

+> A simple machine learning model to predict house prices using Linear Regression on the Ames dataset.

 # 🏡 House Price Prediction using Linear Regression

 This is a beginner-level machine learning project to predict house prices using Linear Regression on the Ames housing dataset.